 One hotel executive currently exploring blockchain pointed to things like artificial intelligence and voice search, and wondered whether blockchain will be the digital bedrock that powers that tech.
 Where blockchain goes is still based largely on vision and assumption.

 Cultural Backlash Against Big Tech

-Just as blockchain hits the mainstream, the big tech companies have built something of a bad name for themselves.
+Just as blockchain hits the mainstream; the big tech companies have built something of a bad name for themselves.
 The “fearful five” as they have been dubbed are gobbling up everything in tech, Google, Amazon, Apple, Facebook, and Microsoft now account for the majority of our screen time.
-Once symbols of the hip hoodie-wearing geek counterculture, the platforms have been turning consumers off due to issues like Russia’s meddling with elections through fake news and questionable best practices in digital advertising and data privacy.
-And that doesn’t include the swell of digital disruption coming out of China and companies like Tencent, which owns Wechat, and Alibaba.
+Once symbols of the hip hoodie-wearing geek counterculture; the platforms have been turning consumers off due to issues like Russia’s meddling with elections through fake news; and questionable best practices in digital advertising and data privacy.
+Additionally, that doesn’t include the swell of digital disruption coming out of China and companies like Tencent, which owns Wechat, and Alibaba.

 Perfect Storm Brewing

 The current landscape is a “perfect storm” of sorts for a nascent technology like blockchain.
 Global business is generally good.
-The economy is strong.
+In fact, the economy is strong.
 Companies are hungry and willing to take risks.
-Technology is moving so fast that visibility is limited, and executives and investors want to be there before it happens.
+Technology is moving so fast that visibility is limited; and executives and investors want to be there before it happens.
 Taking calculated moonshot risks is how technology investments get made these days.
-Hotels also see an opportunity to break from the online travel agencies.
+As well as, hotels also see an opportunity to break from the online travel agencies.
 Airlines are profitable and looking for ways to insulate themselves against the next inevitable oil price rally.
 Blockchain could be a perfect thing to throw money at in 2018.

 Source “Skift”- Luke Bujarski